Dr Anton Bass explains how digital technology in orthodontic scan help people get closer to their dream smile.

 The Future

-Now in development is taking the remote monitoring one step further so that patients can have retainers and even aligners made remotely and sent to them without leaving home.
+Taking the remote monitoring one step further will allow patients to have retainers and even aligners made remotely and sent to them without leaving home.
 The possibilities are endless.